 But now, the competition has changed significantly, thanks to the introduction of new libraries or versions of Angular, Vue, and others — which raises the question: should we still build products with React in 2021?

 Personally, I believe that React has a great future, and that you should start (or continue using) it in your projects.
 Here’s why.

 I want to address why React is a great technology to build web applications and why you should consider it for your next project if you are not using it already.

-- Great for scalable prototypes: Because of its moldability and fast development times, React makes up for an excellent choice to build your prototypes and MVPs.
-It allows you to produce quick results without sacrificing the scalability of the final product.
+- Great for scalable prototypes: Because of its moldability and fast development times, React makes up for an excellent choice to build your prototypes and minimum viable products (MVPs).
+It allows you to produce quick results without sacrificing the scalability of the final product

 React for developers